hubymeme22/cursedSort/README.md

 A simple linked list program designed for continuous sorting.

 (update from me)
-I'm currently second year and I thought this concept (back then) was for sorting but, it turns out that this concept is very similar to run-length encoding compression, but in linked list form.
+I'm currently second year and I thought this concept (back then) was new and only for sorting but, it turns out that this concept is very similar to run-length encoding compression, but in linked list form (did not mean to copy any of other's concepts).

 #### Functions:
-- searchInsert(**struct node*** firstNode, **struct node*** dynamicNode, **int** value) --This function inserts the new value to the list --***firstNode***  - the head node (starting node) --***dynamicNode*** - also the head node (just needed for checking and sorting) --***value*** - the integer value to be inserted
+- searchInsert(**struct node*** firstNode, **struct node*** dynamicNode, **int** value)

+--This function inserts the new value to the list

+--***firstNode***  - the head node (starting node)

+--***dynamicNode*** - also the head node (just needed for checking and sorting)

+--***value*** - the integer value to be inserted

 - display_sorted(***struct node**** firstNode)

 -- Displays the sorted values on the list.

 #### Example usage: